omani/nkn-link/README.md

 ## Performance

 ### Speed comparison
 Scenario: Two peers with a 100Mbps uplink, each.
 One uses the other's link as a hop.

-Download a 100MB file:
+Download a 100MB file.

 `curl` with regular uplink (internet connection):
 ```
 $ curl -o bigfile https://speed.hetzner.de/100MB.bin